 Even if you have a short summer in your region, you can still get a good pepper harvest, provided that you grow them fast enough.
 There are several fast-maturing pepper varieties to choose from, such as:

 - Fushimi Sweet Pepper – this heirloom open-pollinated pepper variety has long, thin fruit with crispy skin.
-The peppers are not hot, and they take only 80 days to grow from seed to mature fruit.
+The peppers are not hot, and they take only 80 days to grow mature fruit.
 Learn more about Fushimi Sweet Pepper from Sandia Seed Company.

 - Shishito Japanese Sweet Pepper – this heirloom open-pollinated pepper variety has fruit that is 3 to 4 inches long.
-The fruit is not hot, and it takes only 60 days to grow from seed to mature peppers.
+The fruit is not hot, and it takes only 60 days to grow mature peppers.
 Learn more about the Shishito Japanese Sweet Pepper from Sandia Seed Company.

 - Yellow Jalapeno Pepper – this heirloom open-pollinated pepper produces very spicy yellow peppers that are 3 inches long.
-This variety only takes 65 days to mature from seed to harvest.
+This variety only takes 65 days to mature.
 Learn more about the Yellow Jalapeno Pepper from Sandia Seed Company.

 As with any peppers, you will still need to protect the varieties listed above from frost.
 However, their fast growth and short time to maturity should help you to avoid the cold weather.